 Cooking turkey breast in the Instant Pot is surprisingly easy and not much different than cooking chicken.
 The best part about making turkey in the Instant Pot is that it’s pretty much a one-pot recipe as you can cook up the gravy directly in the pot afterwards!
 For this recipe, I use a 2.5 pound bone-in skin-on turkey breast and a 6 qt pressure cooker.

 Don’t have a pressure cooker and want to make a small turkey meal?
 Here’s how I made a simple turkey meal using an air fryer and my crispy oven baked turkey thigh recipe.
-You can also make turkey thighs in the air fryer or a turkey breast in the slow cooker!
+You can also make turkey thighs in the air fryer or a turkey breast in the slow cooker or turkey breasts in a dutch oven!

 Ingredients for Making a Turkey Breast in the Instant Pot